How to Create a Marketing Plan for a New Product Launch

-You want to build on these in your marketing plan, as well as test and try new channels and campaigns.
+You want to build on these in your marketing plan for a new product launch, as well as test and try new channels and campaigns.
 Don’t just scrap everything and start fresh.
 Use the data and knowledge that you have to identify what is working and identify areas of opportunity and growth.

 4) Create a Strategy

 And don’t forget to factor in the effort required to implement it based on your baseline and current drivers.